MLB: Turn of The Century 1997

 All qualifying offers are reflective of real life MLB qualifying offers, rounded to the nearest dollar.

 If cash or draft picks are involved in a deal, each team involved in the trade must message the owner with trade details.
 Only players, cash, and draft picks can be traded.
+Draft picks can only be traded 1 year in advance, which takes effect after progressions run.
 The commissioner reserves the right to refuse to allow any trade that is deemed to have a negative impact on the team or league.
-The trade deadline will be day 120 of the regular season.
+The trade deadline will be day 120 of the season.

 Designating for Assignment